AugurProject/augur-walkthrough/portfolio.md

 - [x] Verify user can claim correct amount of paricipation tokens on one fee window
 - [x] Verify user can claim the correct amount of participation tokens when they have participation tokens across multiple fee windows
+- [X] Verify user has claim button disabled when there is nothing to claim

 ### Designated Reporters